vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step2.md

 We have to add `--address 0.0.0.0` to allow the port-forward to allow the Katacoda Proxy work with the forwarding.

-After port-forwarding, select the `Argo CD` tab to open a browser window to the GUI.
+After port-forwarding, select the `Argo CD` tab to open a browser window to the GUI. *You will need to Refresh/Try Again to reload the page*

 Or click the link https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com